Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Abstract

 \section{Abstract}

-Recent advancements in LLMs indicate potential for novel applications, e.g., through reasoning capabilities in the latest OpenAI and DeepSeek models.
-For applying these models in specific domains beyond text generation, LLM-based multi-agent approaches can be utilized that solve complex tasks by combining reasoning techniques, code generation, and software execution.
-Applications might utilize these capabilities and the knowledge of specialized LLM agents.
-However, while many evaluations are performed on LLMs, reasoning techniques, and applications individually, their joint specification and combined application is not explored well.
-Defined specifications for multi-agent LLM systems are required to explore their potential and their suitability for specific applications, allowing for systematic evaluations of LLMs, reasoning techniques, and related aspects.
-This paper reports the results of exploratory research to specify and evaluate these aspects through a multi-agent system.
-The system architecture and prototype are extended from previous research and a specification is introduced for multi-agent systems.
-Test cases involving cybersecurity tasks indicate feasibility of the architecture and evaluation approach.
-In particular, the results show the evaluation of question answering, server security, and network security tasks that were completed correctly by agents with LLMs from OpenAI and DeepSeek.
+Recent advancements in LLMs indicate potential for novel applications, as evidenced by the reasoning capabilities in the latest OpenAI and DeepSeek models.
+To apply these models to domain‑specific applications beyond text generation, LLM‑based multi‑agent systems can be utilized to solve complex tasks, particularly by combining reasoning techniques, code generation, and software execution across multiple, potentially specialized LLMs.
+However, while many evaluations are performed on LLMs, reasoning techniques, and applications individually, their joint specification and combined application are not well understood.
+Defined specifications for multi-agent LLM systems are required to explore their potential and suitability for specific applications, allowing for systematic evaluations of LLMs, reasoning techniques, and related aspects.
+This paper reports the results of exploratory research on (1.) multi-agent specification by introducing an agent schema language and (2.) the execution and evaluation of the specifications through a multi-agent system architecture and prototype.
+The specification language, system architecture, and prototype are first presented in this work, building on an LLM system from prior research.
+Test cases involving cybersecurity tasks indicate the feasibility of the architecture and evaluation approach.
+As a result, evaluations could be demonstrated for question answering, server security, and network security tasks completed correctly by agents with LLMs from OpenAI and DeepSeek.